Immigration updates

 A study permit is a document issued by Immigration, Refugees and Citizenship Canada (IRCC) which allows you to study and stay in Canada temporarily.

-If you will study in Canada for 6 months or longer, it is important that you always have a valid study permit and that you extend it before it expires if you need more time to finish your studies.
+If you will study in Canada for more than 6 months, it is important that you always have a valid study permit and that you extend it before it expires if you need more time to finish your studies.
 You are responsible for ensuring you have a valid study permit.
 Our reminder system was built to help you stay on top of your document expiry dates.

-You must have a study permit if your courses or program of studies is longer than 6 months.
+You must have a study permit if your program of study is longer than 6 months.

 You do not need a study permit if your program or course:

-• will be 6 months or shorter, and
+- will be less than 6 months, and

 Some students are also study permit exempt.